-Objectives 01 To maximise natural surveillance in public spaces and streets by increasing the level of activity for nearby buildings and streets; 02 To encourage a compatible mix of uses and activities; O 3 To provide active frontages and uses on the ground and first floor of buildings in centres/mixed use; 04 To ensure new developments are well connected to existing pedestrian network and cycle paths; O 5 To create building entrances that are highly visible to and from the street and public areas; O 6 To ensure fences and walls do not interfere or reduce the visibility and natural surveillance to and from public areas, streets and private entrances; and 07 To reduce opportunities for seclusion through the adoption of appropriate design solutions for site boundary treatments (i.e. fencing, landscaping, driveways and open spaces).
+courage a compatible mix of uses and activities; ovide active frontages and uses on the ground and first floor of buildings in centres/mixed sure new developments are well connected to existing pedestrian network and cycle paths; eate building entrances that are highly visible to and from the street and public areas; sure new developments are well connected to existing pedestrian network and cycle paths; eate building entrances that are highly visible to and from the street and public areas; sure fences and walls do not interfere or reduce the visibility and natural surveillance to om public areas, streets and private entrances; and luce opportunities for seclusion through the adoption of appropriate design solutions for oundary treatments (i.e. fencing, landscaping, driveways and open spaces).